jafferytech110/react-challenges/README.md

 ## Task number 6
 Create two components: once parent component and one child component.
 Change the content or text of Parent component by a button inside child component.
 Child component should be called inside parent component. <App /> can be used as parent component if required.

+## Task number 7
+Pass Child component as children of Parent Component.

+## Task number 8
+Take two numbers as input and add them and show result on button click.